NEWS: Jeb Livingood Retires from UVA Creative Writing Program

 Charlottesville, VA — June 2026

-Within the program, he was a familiar presence in the Creative Writing Lounge, often accompanied by his dog, who became a welcome part of the community.
+At UVA, he was a familiar presence in the Creative Writing Lounge, often accompanied by his dog, Sugar, who became a welcome part of the community.
 He was also a strong and engaging speaker at program events, known for his clarity and an understated sense of humor.
+He also served as a first- and second-year undergraduate advisor and taught several COLA and EGMT sections themed on the U.S. Intelligence Community.
+He also taught undergraduate courses in fiction writing and a popular desktop publication course.

 As he steps into retirement, Livingood leaves behind a program shaped in part by his reliability, care, and long view of its development.
 His influence will be felt in the students he supported, the publications he helped guide, and the institutional continuity he helped maintain over many years.